das Bild wurde von KI generiert.

 It’s said that many Russians are more afraid of going to prison than to the war.
 Why?

-The simple answer is “They are much better informed about what’s going on behind the bars rather than in the war”.
+The simple answer is that they are much better informed about what’s going on behind the bars rather than in the war.

 In 2021, thanks to ex-imate Sergey Savelyev who spent two years secretly copying hundreds of videos of rape and abuse — 40 GB in total — recorded torture in a Russian prison hospital was published by several well-known media outlets.

-Later that year, Vladimir Osechkin, the founder of Gulagu.net (No to the Gulag), the prisoners’ rights group, claimed he obtained 200-gigabyte video archive showing prison torture in three different regions: Krasnoyarsk, Zabaykalsky Krai, and Primorye.
+Later that year, Vladimir Osechkin, the founder of Gulagu.net (or "No to the Gulag"), the prisoners’ rights group, claimed he obtained 200-gigabyte video archive showing prison torture in three different regions: Krasnoyarsk, Zabaykalsky Krai, and Primorye.

 Some of the videos were followed by high-profile lay-offs and criminal investigations.
 Nevertheless, the torture seems to stay an integral part of the Russian penitentiary system.